Make-School-Courses/FEW-1.1-Web-Foundations/10-JavaScript-Browser-API-part-1/README.md

 # JavaScript API

 Modern browsers are very sophisticated applications that are almost an operating system to themselves.
-All of this funcitonality is accessible through JavaScript.
+All of this functionality is accessible through JavaScript.

 People are making advanced and highly functional applications that run in the browser.

-## Learning Objectives/Competencies
+## Learning Objectives

-1. Name and idenitify JavaScript APIs in the browser
+1. Name and identify JavaScript APIs in the browser
 1. Explore and identify upcoming technologies available in the browser
 1. Measure browser support for any feature
 1. Review Personal Websites